qbead/qbeadWebsite/content/book/dancing.md

 </div>

 The ways the SpinWheel changes with motion is easier to see if you upload the sketch directly onto your SpinWheel: `Examples → SpinWearables → Dancing_with_Color → Acceleration_Light_Up_Basic`.
 After you open the file and save it, you can upload this sketch to your SpinWheel and explore how the LEDs change as it dances through 3D space.
+To see these colors clearly, place your SpinWheel on a table, oriented to match the virtual SpinWheel.
+Try moving the SpinWheel left and right, up and down, while keeping it on the  table.

 The virtual SpinWheel can only move in two dimensions as it is trapped in the plane of your computer screen.
-For this reason, the code above and that you just uploaded onto your SpiNWheel only cares about the motion in two dimensions.
-The horizontal acceleration (`ax`) controls the red LED, while the vertical acceleration (`ay`) controls the green LED.
+For this reason, the code above and that you just uploaded onto your SpinWheel only shows the motion in two dimensions.
+Acceleration to the left and right (`ax`) controls the red component of the LEDs, while acceleration up and down (`ay`) controls the green component of the LEDs.
 The SpinWheel flashes yellow when it moves at an angle instead of straight up and down because then there is acceleration in both the horizontal and vertical directions.
+If you carefully lift your SpinWheel from the table, you'll notice that the color does not change.
+This is because movement in the z direction isn't included in this code.

 Did the speed you moved your SpinWheel change the brightness?
-With a faster acceleration, you may have noticed that the virtual SpinWheel's LEDs lit up more brightly.
+With a faster acceleration, you may have noticed that the SpinWheel's LEDs lit up more brightly.

 If you are interested in reading a more detailed explanation of what each line above does, then check out [this annotated script](/codedoc/examples/Dancing_with_Color/Acceleration_Light_Up_Basic/Acceleration_Light_Up_Basic.ino.html).